Contents

 Scotiabank American Express Card for Students

-Another great credit card that Scotiabank offers is the Scotiabank American Express Card for Students.
-For those who sign up now, you could get a welcome offer of 5,000 bonus scene points within your first 3 months.
+Another great credit card offered by Scotiabank is the Scotiabank American Express Card for Students.
+For those who sign up now, you could get a welcome offer of 10,000 bonus scene points within your first 3 months.
 You can earn 3X the points at select grocery stores, 2X on restaurants and fast food, entertainment, transportation and streaming services.
 Since it’s an American Express card, you can also use the fixed points travel program.

-For this card, the annual fee is $0, and there are no fees for any supplementary card.
-The purchase interest rate is 19.99%, and cash advances are 22,99%.
-The minimum credit limit that you can get on this card is $1,000.
-Plus, like with most other credit cards, you have optional credit card protection as well as other insurance.
-The included insurances are New Mobile Device Insurance and Purchase Security and Extended Warranty Protection.
+For this card, the annual fee is $0, and there are no fees for any supplementary cards.
+The purchase interest rate is 19.99%, and the cash advance interest rate is 22.99%.
+The minimum credit limit for this card is $1,000.
+Plus, like most other credit cards, you have optional credit card protection and other insurance.
+The included insurances are New Mobile Device Insurance,d Purchase Security and Extended Warranty Protection.

 Scotia Momentum Visa Card for Students

 For students looking to earn points and build credit, the Scotia Momentum Visa Card is a popular option.
-There are actually two different Momentum cards for students, one is the No-fee card and one isn’t.
+There are actually two different Momentum cards for students: one is the No-fee card,, and the other isn’t.

 When it comes to the no-fee card, you can earn 5% cash back on all purchases for the first 3 months.
 You can also get a 0% introductory interest rate on all balance transfers for the first 6 months.
 The annual fee is $0, the purchase interest rate is 19.99%, and the cash advance rate is 22.99%.

 With the Scotiabank Momentum card, which has fees, the annual fee is $39.
 The purchase interest rate is 19.99%, and the cash advance rate is 22.99%.
-The minimum credit limit for these cards is $500, and you can purchase credit card protection to go with any of your cards.
+The minimum credit limit for these cards is $500, and you can purchase credit card protection for any of your cards.

 CIBC Aeroplan Visa Card for Students